williammadie/memo/linux/linux.md

 ```bash
 sudo cat /etc/shadow
 ```

 ## Useful commands
+### Basic commands

+- `man`: show a specific command documentation
+- `pwd`: print working directory (location in file structure)
+- `ls`: list files and folders in a given directory
+- `cd`: change directory
+- `mv`: move/rename a file
+- `cp`: copy a file
+- `scp`: copy a file from a machine to another through SSH
+- `rm`: remove file(s)
+- `mkdir`: create a directory
+- `rmdir`: delete a directory (empty only)
+- `top`: show current running processes
+- `htop`: same as top but with an enhanced user interface
+- `ln`: create a physical or symbolic link to a file or a repertory
+- `find`: search for a file recursively in the file structure
+- `grep`: search for a string in files (using REGEX)
+- `cat`: show the content of a file
+- `clear`: clear the content of the terminal
+- `echo`: print the given string
+- `date`: show the current date hour and timezone
+- `exit`: close the terminal

+### Manage dependencies

+- `sudo apt install`: install a given package
+- `sudo apt update`: update the packages index
+- `sudo apt upgrade`: update all the packages based on the packages index
+- `sudo apt remove`: remove an installed package
+- `sudo apt purge`: remove all files of a given package
+- `sudo apt autoremove`: remove unused packages
+- `apt list`: list all installed/available/upgradeable packages
+- `sudo apt search`: search for a specific package
+- `sudo apt show`: show information about a given package

 ### Query on a linux filesystem

 Search for a file in a folder and all its subdirectories